 Bonnie S. Glaser is managing director of GMF’s Indo-Pacific program.
 She is also a nonresident fellow with the Lowy Institute in Sydney, Australia, and a senior associate with the Pacific Forum.
-She was previously director of GMF’s Asia program, and senior adviser for Asia and the director of the China Power Project at the Center for Strategic and International Studies.
+She is a co-author of US-Taiwan Relations: Will China's Challenge Lead to a Crisis (Brookings Press, April 2023).
+She was previously senior adviser for Asia and the director of the China Power Project at the Center for Strategic and International Studies.
 Glaser has worked at the intersection of Asia-Pacific geopolitics and US policy for more than three decades.